Frequently Asked Questions

 Retirement Villages does not discriminate on the grounds of age, marital status, race, religion, sex, sexual orientation or disability and is committed to a policy of equal opportunities and diversity.

 Our retirement villages are designed to provide an enjoyable and supported environment for older people living independently.
 So far as we are able, we will endeavour to accommodate residents in line with our diversity policy.

 Prospective purchasers will be asked to confirm that they are generally in good health.
 Purchasers who have specific health problems may be required to provide further information via their G.P.

-In each property there is an emergency call alarm system which is answered by a call centre, who triage the call and ensure that appropriate services/personnel are called for the individual.
+In each property there is an emergency call alarm system which is answered by a call centre, who triage the call and ensure that appropriate services, or a nominated person/family member are called for the individual.
 This is paid for through the Service Charge.
 Please ask the Village Manager for more details.